choco8exe/Geno/README.md

 # Geno
- all dev is made by Choco
+ all dev is made by Choco \n
  **python only**
  Simple tool to create discord bots